Daisho Tana

 Daisho Tana (田名大正, Tana Daisho) was a Buddhist missionary, leader of the Palo Alto Buddhist Temple and is best known for his detailed diaries kept during his internment in both California and New Mexico.
-Husband to Tomoe Tana, a well renowned tanka poet, the couple had three children, Shibun Tana, Yasuto Tana, and Akira Tana.
+Husband to Tomoe Tana, a well renowned tanka poet, the couple had four children, Yasuto, Shibun Tana, Chinin, and Akira Yasuto Tana, and Akira Tana.

 Early life

 Reverend Tana was born in Sapporo, Hokkaido, Japan and studied at the Kyoto Buddhist College He came to the United States in 1928 to serve as a priest with the Buddhist Churches of America.
 In 1938, he married Tomoe Tana, the daughter of a Buddhist priest residing on the island of Hokkaido, Japan.
 Daisho Tana's marriage was arranged by his brother-in-law.

 Prior to the marriage, he had never met his wife, and she had never been to the United States.

 Internment

 Like many Japanese or Japanese Americans, Daisho Tana was interned by the Federal Government after Executive Order 9066 was issued by Franklin D. Roosevelt on February 19, 1942.
 Due to Mr. Tana's association with a Japanese language school as a teacher in Lompoc, California, an emergency order was issued to apprehend Mr. Tana on March 10, 1942.
 Special Agent Edmund D. Mason apprehended Mr. Tana and presented him to the Alien Enemy Control board.

 Originally, Mr. Tana was taken to the Santa Barbara county jail, then held at the Tuna Canyon Detention Center where he stayed for approximately two weeks.
 Afterwards, Mr. Tana was transferred to the Lordsburgh Camp in Santa Fe, New Mexico.
 Mr. Tana's family, including his wife and two sons, were held at the Gila River War Relocation Center, also in Arizona.

 Reverend Tana kept detailed journals throughout his internment.
 These journals provide an important glimpse into the daily life and routine of these men and women.
 As an example from his diaries, we can learn about his first day at Tuna Canyon on March 14, 1942:We were provided with black coffee and oatmeal on a rectangular shaped dish.
 Not quite satisfying, we all partook of some botamochi (a Japanese sweet made with rice and red bean) that Mr. Hotta brought last night as left overs from lunch that he had had on his way to the camp.
 This botamochi was cut in half to feed the twelve of us.

 Later, even more personal references can be found, including a poem written to him by his wife, Tomoe Tana, and included in a notebook she sent to him:

 If I open my eyes, I can see my husband.

 Even if I close them, my husband appears as mine.